 GPLv3 Open Source Licenses

-Contrary to popular opinion, GPL does not prohibit users from selling derivative works that are based on the original source code; it merely requires source code freely available to anyone who wants it.
+Contrary to public opinion, GPL does not prohibit users from selling derivative works that are based on the original source code; it merely requires source code to be freely available to anyone who wants it.
 This is the “reciprocity obligation.”

-First, it prohibits source code manipulations.
-That prevents users from making modifications.
+- First, it prohibits source code manipulations, preventing end-users from making modifications.

-Second, the GPLv3 complies with the tenets of international laws such as the Digital Millennium Copyright Act and the European Union Copyright Directive.
-This facilitates an increase in foreign developers using the license outside the United States.
+- Second, the GPLv3 complies with the tenets of international laws such as the Digital Millennium Copyright Act and the European Union Copyright Directive.
+This makes it easier for foreign developers to use the license outside the United States.

-Third, the new GPLv3 prevents corporations like Microsoft from infringing on patent rights.
+- Third, the new GPLv3 prevents corporations like Microsoft from infringing on patent rights.
 And it avoids collecting royalties for the use of free software.
-Of the open source licenses mentioned in this article, the GPLv3 is the only one that provides these three unique user protections.

-To date, the FSF has also released the Affero GPL.
-Facilitates programs that run on servers, and the LGPL (Lesser General Public License).
-A more permissive form of the GPLv3.
-The chief purpose of copyleft licenses like GPL is to promote user freedom on a global basis.
+To date, the FSF has also released the Affero GPL, which facilitates programs running on servers, and the LGPL (Lesser General Public License), a more permissive form of the GPLv3.